jabl/hostlist/README.md

 A so far VERY rudimentary CLI app called `hostlist` is included, allowing to use the `expand()` function from the command line.

+## Building only the library

+If one doesn't want the command line application, one can build the library only with

+`cargo build --no-default-features`